Chart Color Schemes

 Quarry Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects expected to impact the area.
-Key projects include Spring Hill Estate, Flora Hill, Water and Sewer Network Program, and Howard Street/Midland Highway Intersection Upgrade.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely to impact the area.
+Key projects include Spring Hill Estate, Flora Hill, Water and Sewer Network Program, Howard Street/Midland Highway Intersection Upgrade.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.